Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Main Results

+\begin{obs} A natural question is whether the local result given by Theorem \ref{BCL00} is sharp.
+As far as we know, even for $d=2$, the local well-posedness for the cubic or quadratic nonlinearities for $s = 1/4$ in classical Sobolev spaces $H^s(M)$ are open problems in the context of compact manifolds.
+However, using Besov spaces, Takaoka \cite{TAK2016} proved that the local well-posedness can be achieved for $s = 1/4$ for $M = \mathbb{S}^2$.
+The analogous question for the quadratic system \eqref{SHGS} is being addressed in a work in progress by the first author in \cite{MN202X}.
+Ill-posedness results will be addressed elsewhere. \end{obs}

 Note that the system \eqref{SHGSA} has mass and energy conservation laws given respectively by \eqref{MASS1} and \eqref{ENERGY2}.
-For $s \geq 1$ we use these conserved quantities together with a Gagliardo-Nirenberg inequality (see Proposition \ref{GNM} below) to prove that the solutions given by Theorem \ref{BCL00a} in the case $ d = 2 $ and $ 3$, and by the Theorem \ref{BCL00} are in fact global.
+For $s \geq 1$ we use these conserved quantities together with a Gagliardo-Nirenberg inequality (see Proposition \ref{GNM} below) to prove that the solutions given by Theorem \ref{BCL00} in the case $ d = 2, 3$ are in fact global.
 This is the content of the following theorem.